algosup/2023-2024-project-2-x86-retrogaming-team-3/Documents/Functional-Specifications.md

     The project sponsors (highlighted in **bold**) are expected to be in charge of:

-    - Defining the vision and high-level objectives for the project
+    - Defining the vision and high-level objectives for the project.
     - Approving the requirements, timetable, resources and budget (if necessary).
     - Authorizing the provision of funds/resources (internal or external) (if necessary).
     - Approving the functional and technical specifications written by the team.